commands_jclovrd – Issue JCLOVRD command for CA 7 instance specified in path

 Establishes a JCL override requirement for the specified job.

-The SET=ON option is used for jobs in the request queue to indicate that
+The SET=ON option is used for jobs in the request queue to indicate that an override is needed before execution is to occur.

 OFF

 Satisfies a JCL override requirement for the specified job.
-The SET=OFF option indicates that a previously defined
+The SET=OFF option indicates that a previously defined need (requirement) for

-need (requirement) for overrides has been satisfied and execution can be safely attempted.
+overrides has been satisfied and execution can be safely attempted.

 When a JCL override requirement is set to OFF,